djoq/docker-nagios/README.md

 This docker image is built upon [jason rivers](https://hub.docker.com/r/jasonrivers/nagios/).
 Refer to this for plugin management.

 ### CLI
-run ./cli for more info
+execute `./cli` for more info

+## Roadmap
+Ensure hosts show up in gui, connections are established via CLI as of now (11-18-17).